AndreiTih/andrei-tihoan-homepage/_posts/2023-12-02-hello-boot.md

 mov ah , 0x0e ; int 10/ ah = 0eh -> scrolling teletype BIOS routine

 print_string_loop:
-mov cl, [bx] ; Moving the value of one byte into the cl register cmp cl, 0 ; Checking if we reached the end of C style string je print_string_end
+mov cl, [bx] ; Moving the value of the character pointed to by bx into cl. cmp cl, 0 ; Checking if we reached the end of C style string je print_string_end
 ;Print the first character at the bx address